sam-mfb/docker-dev/README.md

 ### On Windows --

 - Install Cygwin/X (cygwin installer and choose xinit and xhost)
-- Change the XWin Server shortcut to add `-- -list tcp` as a command option
+- Change the XWin Server shortcut to add `-- -listen tcp` as a command option
 - Start XWin Server (allow private network access only)
 - In Cygwin terminal run: `DISPLAY=localhost:0.0 xhost +localhost`